19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Stronghold Rules/Followers.md

 ## Leveling Up

-### Session Method XP
+### Story XP

-If the PC is two levels higher after they [Level Up](../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), the Follower also levels up.
-In addition to the normal [Level Up](../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up) procedure, increase their loyalty score by 1.
+If the PC is two levels higher after they [Level Up](../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up), the Follower also levels up.
+In addition to the normal [Level Up](../../Player%20Characters/Derived%20Statistics/Level.md#Level%20Up) procedure, increase their loyalty score by 1.
 (This means that Followers will typically be 1 level lower than the party).

-### Treasure Method XP
+### Gritty XP

 - **Hardcore:** The Followers only gain XP for the treasure that is part of their share.
 - **Easy:** The Followers gain XP with the party.

 ## Loyalty Checks

 Loyalty is the system to handle when Followers will abandon the party.
-To make a loyalty check, the PC who is responsible for the Follower makes a [DC](../Game%20Procedures/DC.md) 20 [Charisma](../Player%20Characters/Chosen%20Statistics/Charisma.md) [Check](../Game%20Procedures/Check.md).
-The PC may add the Follower's Loyalty Score as an additional bonus to this [Check](../Game%20Procedures/Check.md).
+To make a loyalty check, the PC who is responsible for the Follower makes a [DC](../../Game%20Procedures/DC.md) 20 [Charisma](../../Player%20Characters/Chosen%20Statistics/Charisma.md) check.
+The PC may add the Follower's Loyalty Score as an additional bonus to this [Check](../../Game%20Procedures/Check.md).

 The GM should request a loyalty check whenever the following occurs.

 1. *Hardship*
 	- **Offensive actions to the Follower:**
-		- The GM may grant [Disadvantage](../Game%20Procedures/Dice%20Rolls/Disadvantage.md) if it is especially against their nature.
+		- The GM may grant [Disadvantage](../../Game%20Procedures/Dice%20Rolls/Disadvantage.md) if it is especially against their nature.
 			- Such as not paying them on time or lying about their pay.
 		- This should also decrease their loyalty score by 1.
 	- **Extreme danger:**